SparrowFabrications/sparrowfabrications.github.io/holga-120-back-clips.md

+---
+description: A pair of replacement back clips for Holga 120 cameras.
+---
 ## Holga 120 Replacement Back Clips
 A pair of replacement back clips for Holga 120 cameras.
 These replace the rather flimsy standard clips which tend to fall off at inconvenient times.
 Camera shown is not included.